About Me

 Leadership in NLP

-As Principal AI Engineer at MITRE, I directed large-scale R&D in multilingual NLP, system evaluation, and social media analytics, including successful technology transfers to the U.S. federal judiciary and the Veterans Administration.
+As Principal AI Engineer at MITRE, I led large-scale R&D in multilingual NLP, system evaluation, and social media analytics.
+This included successful technology transitions to organizations such as the U.S. federal judiciary and the Veterans Administration.
+This work shaped my focus on connecting linguistic theory with real-world AI systems.

 Community Engagement

-I speak on topics like Women in AI and AI for Good, and I support the research community through conference committees, journal reviews, and grant evaluations.
+I speak on topics including women in AI, multilingual AI, and responsible AI, and contribute to the research community through conference committees, journal reviews, and grant evaluation.

 Humane & Ecological Work